igorsiviero/igorsiviero/README.md

 Olá!
 Meu nome é Igor!
 Seja muito bem-vindo ao meu perfil do GitHub!

 - 👋 Hi, I’m @IgorSN7 aka Igor Siviero.
-I'm 24 years old.
-Professional with 5 years of experience in Technology as Analyst and Front-End Developer.
+I'm 25 years old.
+Professional with 6 years of experience in Technology as Analyst and Front-End & Software Developer.
-- 🌱 Currently working and learning several programming languages, such as Python, JavaScript, Web Development, React, Node.JS, C and C++.
+- 🌱 Technologies: HTML, CSS, JavaScript, React.JS, PHP, WordPress, Bubble and Python.
 - 👀 I’m interested in show my projects and learn more about this wonderful technology world.
 Maybe to find more creators like me to create a great project.
 - 👀 If you're interested to create a game, app, website or any other tech project, text me!
 - 💞️ I’m looking to collaborate on many other projects like my owns projects.
 Or just helping other people who need a code, script or help with a development.